 - There is financial assistance for degree candidates, including institutional aid.
 Nondegree students don't qualify for aid, however, leading some to suggest that the Extension School is nothing short of a "cash cow" for the university.

-Perceptions Vary on Harvard Extension School's Legitimacy and Quality
+Perceptions Vary on Harvard Extension School's Quality

 So is Harvard Extension School truly Harvard?
 Opinions vary.